symbiont-trust/poc_solidity_polygon/README.md

 ### Manual Contract Verification
-If the above automated method doesn't work for whatever reason, you could manually verify the smart contract in polygonscan.Do this:
+If the above automated method doesn't work for whatever reason, you could manually verify the smart contract in polygonscan.
+Do this:

 1. **flatten the source code so that everything is in a single file for easy verification.**